How to Start a Convenience Store: A Comprehensive Guide

 Your product selection can make or break your store.
 First, start with the audience.
 What products do your customers want?
 Your product mix should be aligned with your target demographic.

-For example, a convenience store near a campground would need to carry an assortment of camping essentials: Dried firewood, fire starters, flashlights, marshmallow roasting sticks, etc.
+For example, a convenience store near a campground would need to carry an assortment of camping essentials: dried firewood, fire starters, flashlights, marshmallow roasting sticks, etc.

 Start-up inventory can set you back $20,000 or more.
 Therefore, you’ll want to choose the right assortment of snacks, beverages, and convenience items.

-One effective strategy: Choose a product category that you can “own”.
+One effective strategy: Choose a product category that you can “own.”

 For instance, let’s say your competitors offer a very limited selection of disposable nicotine vapes.
 You can “own” this category by offering a wide selection and training your staff to be knowledgeable about your options.
-When effective, you become the local go-to source for a particular product category, which drives repeat business and word-of-mouth referrals.

 Balancing Margins